aabbtree77/twinpeekz/README.md

 * Integrate with ImGui, study OpenGL state/context more, a frame inside a frame?

-* Add yaml config to set all the parameters.
+* Add TOML to set all the parameters.
 Should lights/camera be read from GLTF/Blender?

-* Make some kind of an ECS, integrate with a physics engine.
+* Build the ECS, integrate with a physics engine.
 See [David H. Eberly, 2010](https://www.amazon.com/Game-Physics-David-H-Eberly/dp/0123749034), [qu3e](https://github.com/RandyGaul/qu3e)...

 ## Nim or Go?

-There are not that many [mature static non-GC languages](https://github.com/phillvancejr/Cpp-Go-Zig-Odin).
-Consider Nim over Go:
+Neither of Them...

+In my experience, [static non-GC languages](https://github.com/phillvancejr/Cpp-Go-Zig-Odin) and productivity do not go hand in hand, but consider Nim over Go:

-* Fast C runtime with probably the same productivity as in Go.
+* Fast C runtime.
 Notably, [krux02](https://github.com/krux02/turnt-octo-wallhack) left Go for Nim.
 [Azul3D](https://github.com/azul3d/engine) abandoned Go for Zig. [jackmott](https://github.com/jackmott/easygl) went from Go to Nim to Rust...

 * Go uses const, var, *, & and unsafe.Pointer as well as uintptr to interface with C. We do not know what and when escapes to the heap and * infects everything.

-* Nim has const, let, var separated from ref, new and [] for the garbage-collected data on the heap.
+* Nim has const, let, var somewhat separated from ref, new and [] for the garbage-collected data on the heap.
 In addition, there exist ptr, pointer, addr, cast, dealloc, allocCStringArray, deallocCStringArray, allocShared, deallocShared, UncheckedArray, untyped, copyMem, unsafeAddr, unsafeNew, ByteAddress and pragmas to handle FFI to C. Pointers are optional.

+* Nim's major weakness, I think, is polymorphism.
+No clear sum types, only their multiple ongoing editions in some library form or inside a language which you have to follow through forums and github issues. [ref object vs object](https://forum.nim-lang.org/t/1207) is confusing and often misused which can also slow down runtime, say, 3x.
+I have no clue when it is needed or not in, say, virtual dispatch.

-* Both PLs have tiny 3D communities, but there is enough OpenGL activity. [glm](https://github.com/stavenko/nim-glm) is a lot nicer in Nim due to generics and operator overloading.
+* There is enough OpenGL activity. [glm](https://github.com/stavenko/nim-glm) is nicer in Nim due to generics and operator overloading.
 One can use common arithmetic with vectors and matrices, negate them.
 This is a double-edged sword though, might not be easy to debug.

-You can find my Nim rewrite [here](https://github.com/aabbtree77/twinpeekz2).
-Nim for 3D, Go for non-sequential execution ([networking mostly](https://github.com/mudler/edgevpn/issues/25)).
+You can find my Nim rewrite [here](https://github.com/aabbtree77/twinpeekz2), but I am not too excited about it.
+Nim suffers from the same problems as [Dlang](https://forum.dlang.org/thread/knidfnxodhplhgoxmilb@forum.dlang.org).
+I view these projects as research lab experiments rather than programming languages with healthy ecosystems.
+Their main forums and docs provide a lot of educational value, if you are into a design around "better C".
+[Generic types](https://nim-lang.org/docs/tut2.html#generics), [templates](https://nim-lang.org/docs/tut2.html#templates), [macros](https://nim-lang.org/docs/tut3.html)...

+Ironically, it took me much longer to find ways around loading the GLTF in Nim than in Go, but some Nim GLTF codes looked almost like a GLTF spec, so readable and noise-free.
+Unlike Go, or even Js/Python.

+If you can understand Russian, these two podcasts about Nim are very thorough and provide experience/insights not present in the docs: [Youtube Podlodka #282](https://www.youtube.com/watch?v=R26qjXib5i0&t=1s&ab_channel=Podlodka) and [Youtube Podlodka #288](https://www.youtube.com/watch?v=Lz3ZA7Jz6pw&t=6603s&ab_channel=Podlodka).
+I learned that Nim is also popular in writing viruses as it allows one to tap deeper into executables than most.

 ## Credits, Rendering Frameworks I Have Tried, Many Thanks To: